ds-tutorials/grav/pages/02.base-tutorial/01.setting-up/docs.md

 All we need to do now is press install.

 ![Button 'install' is located at the bottom left under the 'Advanced' installation options.](install-grav.png)

-!
-Note that while the screenshots show the demo being installed at grav.ds-tutorials.oucreate.com, the actual demo is located at ds-tutorials.oucreate.com.

 ## 3. Check out the admin panel